Gabriella439/nixos-in-production/manuscript/Setup.md

 * On Linux the installer defaults to a single-user Nix installation

-  This is one case where the default is questionable.
-Multi-user Nix installations are typically better if your Linux distribution supports `systemd`, but it's not the end of the world if you do a single-user Nix installation.
+  This is the one case where the default behavior is questionable.
+Multi-user Nix installations are typically better if your Linux distribution supports `systemd`, so you should explicitly specify `--daemon` if you use `systemd`.

 ### Pinning the version